Are you wondering why your art is not selling?

 Marketing and promoting are not a bad thing.

-All you are doing is letting people know you are an artist and you have artwork for sale.
+All you are doing is to let people know you are an artist and have the artwork for sale.

 Self-Marketing Tips for Artists Overview: